Financial Aid

 Treatment of Federal Financial Aid When a Student Withdraws

-Up through the 60% point in each semester, a prorata schedule is used to determine the amount of Federal financial aid funds the student has earned at the time of withdrawal.
-After the 60% point of the semester, federal regulations affirm that a student has earned 100% of the Federal financial aid funds they were scheduled to receive during the semester.
-For a student who withdraws after the 60% point-in-time, all funds are earned.
+Up through the 60% point in each semester, a prorated schedule is used to determine the amount of Federal financial aid funds the student has earned at the time of withdrawal and what funds need to be returned.
+After the greater than 60% point of the semester, a student has earned 100% of the Federal financial aid funds they are eligible to receive during the semester.

 Withdrawal Procedure